City of Philadelphia

 How do I obtain a permit to conduct a demonstration on City Property?

-Demonstration permits are issued through the Managing Director's Office - Special Events Department.
-Applicants are to complete and submit the Demonstration Application
+Demonstration permits are issued through the Office of Special Events.
+Applicants are asked to complete and submit the

 for additional information regarding these types of events.

 What services, if any, is the City of Philadelphia able to provide for special events?